neelabo/RealtimeSearch/MakePackage/Readme/en-us/Overview.md

 <ANNOUNCE/>

-## ソフトの概要
+## Overview

-  ファイル検索を行うツールです。
+  A tool to perform file searches.

-  * クリップボード監視機能があります。
+  * Clipboard monitoring is available.
-  * 検索フォルダをインデックス化し、インクリメンタルサーチを行います。
+  * Indexes search folders and performs incremental search.
-  * あいまい検索により検索しやすくなっています。
+  * The fuzzy search makes it easy to search.